stanley-fork/WFGY/TensionUniverse/BlackHole/Q116_foundations_of_mathematics.md

 P_max > 0
 ```

-These are fixed when an encoding is chosen, and do not depend on which world is realized.
+These are fixed when an encoding is chosen and do not depend on which world is realized.

 1. Consistency mismatch